 How to spend an overnight layover in Singapore

 If you’re spending the night, check-in at the Crowne Plaza Changi Airport, which has been named the world’s best airport hotel for the fifth consecutive year by Skytrax.
 There’s a rooftop pool, fitness center, and four dining options.
 Another option is the high-tech YOTELAIR Hotel where you can expect snug yet smartly designed rooms that are conveniently bookable by the hour.

 Nothing is far away in Singapore, so where you stay is largely based on your personal style and budget.
 In town, you’ll find more affordable boutique hotels, hostels and B&Bs peppered around neighborhoods like Little India, Chinatown, Ann Siang Hill, and Kampong Glam.
 Meanwhile, the majority of five-star accommodations and business hotels encircle Marina Bay in the Downtown Core District.

-Layover tours and free hotels
+Layover tours and free hotels in Singapore

 Transit travelers with 5.5 hours to spare can take advantage of Changi’s free 2.5-hour guided tours.
 There are two bus tour itineraries, each of which runs seven times daily and stops at major landmarks like Kampong Glam and Gardens by the Bay.
 Twice a day, there’s also a free walking tour around Jewel Changi Airport should you wish to learn more about this state-of-the-art addition.

 For longer layovers, consider a Changi Stopovers package, which includes a one-night stay at a hotel of your choice, a complimentary SIM card, and a free one-way airport transfer.
 Prices start at around $45 per person, though rates may increase depending on which hotel you choose and when you visit.